Summer break is upon us – What to Do With the Kids?

 Encouraging your kids to read over the summer can help them when school gets back in session, so don’t miss an opportunity.
 You can share the newspaper in the morning, or simply read the cereal box at breakfast.
 Even a few minutes a day can have a big impact.

 Locally, you can participate in the Greenville County library’s summer reading program.
-This program runs from June 2nd-July 29th and has challenges for everyone, babies to adults!
+This program runs from June 1st-July 28th and has challenges for everyone, babies to adults!
+Visit their website to check out one of their many events at your local branch.

 Of course, there are thousands of summertime activities you can engage in with your kids in Greenville and the Upstate while school is out.
 If these ideas aren’t up your alley, consider summer camp, local music and sports programs or volunteering in the community.